1 Peter Comments

 “a living hope” (also vv.
 13, 21).
 Hope always pertains to the future, in this case, to the com-ing kingdom.
 See Romans 8:12–25; 1 Thessalonians 5:8–9.
 Titus 2:13 means the same thing: “while we wait for the blessed hope—the glorious appearing of our great God and Savior, Jesus Messiah” (NIV).

-6 “You greatly rejoice, even though now for a little while, if necessary, you have been dis-tressed by various trials.”
-This same thought is repeated in 3:14, 17; James 1:2–3; and elsewhere.
-Such statements reflect the Lord’s repeated promise in the last beatitude (Matthew 5:10–12).
-In fact, all the promises of “blessing” in the beatitudes will be ful-filled “in the kingdom of heaven” (5:3, 10)—that is, when heaven comes to earth.
+1:6 “You greatly rejoice, even though now for a little while, if necessary, you have been dis-tressed by various trials.”
+Rejoicing even when suffering.
+That thought is repeated in 3:14, 17; James 1:2–3; and elsewhere.
+Such statements reflect the Lord’s repeated prom-ise in the last beatitude (Matthew 5:10–12).
+In fact, all the promises of “blessing” in the beatitudes will be fulfilled “in the kingdom of heaven” (5:3, 10)—that is, when heaven comes to earth.

-7 “that the proof [Gr., dokimion] of your faith…may be found to result in praise and glory and honor at the revelation of Jesus Messiah.”
-This is not the usual word for “proof” (dok-imos) and may mean “genuineness” (that is, the result of proof, also in James 1:3).
-The general meaning would be about the same: testing faith or tested faith is far more impor-tant than testing gold or tested gold, and brings greater benefits.
+1:7 “that the proof [Gr., dokimion] of your faith…may be found to result in praise and glory and honor at the revelation of Jesus Messiah.”
+This result is the reason we can rejoice when suffering (just as in Rom.
+5:3–11 and James 1:2–3, 12).
+The word translated “proof” is not the usual word for “proof” (dokimos) and may mean “genuineness” (that is, the result of proof, also in James 1:3).
+In other words, the phrase may refer to tested faith rather than the process of testing it.
+The general meaning would be about the same: test-ing faith or tested faith is far more important than testing gold or tested gold, and brings greater benefits.
 The “praise,” etc., will not be for Messiah alone (see v.
 11) but for those with faith, as 5:1, 4 make evident (also Romans 2:7, 10).
 This honor will be given not at our death but at Jesus’ glorious coming to rule (2 Thess.
-1:6–10, “when the Lord Jesus shall be revealed from heaven …when He comes to be glorified…and to be marveled at”).
+1:6–10, “when the Lord Jesus shall be revealed from heaven…when He comes to be glorified…and to be marveled at”).
+This same honor designed for us and the same timing is referred to in 1 Peter 5:10: “after you have suffered for a little while, the God of all grace, who called you to His eternal glory in Messiah, will Himself perfect, confirm, strengthen and establish you.”

-12 “things into which angels long to look.”
-The Greek verb translated “to look” combines two ideas as seen (same verb) in John 20:11: “she stooped down and looked into the tomb.”
+1:12 “things into which angels long to look.”
+The Greek verb translated “to look” combines two ideas as seen (with the same verb) in John 20:11: “she stooped down and looked into the tomb.”
 Compare Ephesians 3:10.
-Angels realize better than we do, what amazing feats are accomplished in Messiah’s building the church.
+Angels realize better than we do, what amaz¬ing feats are accomplished in Messiah’s building the church.

-17 “the One who impartially judges according to each man’s work.”
+1:17 “the One who impartially judges according to each man’s work.”
 Even believers will be judged according to and with reference to their works.
 One reason for judging believers will be to show the evidence that God has produced good in their lives (see Romans 2:6–11; 2 Thess.
 1:5–7).
-Notice that the present tense (“judges”) again refers to the future.
+Notice that the present tense (“judges”) again refers to the future, as “obtaining” did in v.
+9.

 “conduct yourselves in fear.”
 See also Hebrews 10:26–31; 12:28–29.
 This fear refers to awe, includes wonder, humility, and grateful reverence aroused by God’s mercy.
 It does not include cringing fright (1 Peter 3:6, 14).